RyanMConstable/CSGO_Project/README.md

 populateStats(): Takes nothing and populates the gamestats table by analyzing and parsing JSON files from every game in the gamecode table

+### Known bugs
+Multiple additions of same input into table, deleting files may be the cause of this, most likely within getJSONInfo.py

+Code is messy, needs refactoring